akajuvonen/simple-neuralnet-python/README.md

 # simple-neuralnet-python

-A simple neural network using Python.
+A simple MLP neural network using Python.
 Made mostly as an experiment and practice.

 ## Installation